 Community bonds run deep in Iceland, with an impressive 98 percent of Icelanders reporting that they have a dependable support system in times of need.
 Petty crime rates and registered criminal offenses are low because, in such closely-knit communities, the bonds between individuals are strong, allowing for collective action during challenging times.

 This nation showcases a high level of development and holds a prestigious position as the third-ranked country on the UN’s Human Development Index.
-Additionally, it holds the impressive title of being the third happiest nation in the world, as per the World Happiness Report.
-Considering metrics such as human development, happiness, healthcare, education, and law and order, Iceland emerges as a valid choice for the safest country in Europe.
+Additionally, it holds the impressive title of being the third-happiest nation in the world, as per the World Happiness Report.
+Considering metrics such as human development, happiness, healthcare, education, and law and order, Iceland emerges as a valid choice for the safest country in Europe and the world.

 2. Ireland